Codecademy/docs/content/general/concepts/historical-technical-figures/terms/grace-hopper/grace-hopper.md

 ![Bug found by Grace Hopper and her team.](https://raw.githubusercontent.com/Codecademy/docs/main/media/grace_hopper_bug.png)

-Hopper went on to contribute to the development of the UNIVAC I (UNIVersal Automatic Computer I), the first computer designed for general business application in the U.S. at Eckert-Mauchly Computer Corporation.
+Hopper went on to contribute to the development of the UNIVAC I (Universal Automatic Computer I), the first computer designed for general business application in the U.S. at Eckert-Mauchly Computer Corporation.

 Hopper is also recognized as the originator of the theory of machine-independent programming languages with her first paper on compilers, in 1952.
-With the notion that code should be able to be written in English, Hopper as the director of automatic programming and her team developed FLOW-MATIC & MATH-MATIC.
+With the notion that code should be able to be written in English, Hopper as the director of automatic programming and her team, developed FLOW-MATIC & MATH-MATIC.

 Hopper then served as the technical consultant to the Conference on Data Systems Languages (CODASYL) committee that developed Common Business-Oriented Language (COBOL) in 1959.